 In 2012, Dr. Parker became the first naturopathic doctor to graduate as a Faculty Development Scholar from UCSD’s renowned program “Addressing the Health Needs of the Underserved” headed by Dr. Ellen Beck.
 In 2012, Dr. Parker was a founding faculty member at Bastyr University’s California campus and successfully started the San Diego branch campus under the leadership of Dr. Moira Fitzpatrick.

 Dr. Parker currently serves as the Director of Education at the Academy of Integrative Health & Medicine (AIHM), the leading provider of education and certification of health professionals in Integrative Holistic Care.
-Tabatha is a writer, social justice activist, artist, singer and dedicated wife and mother of two.
-In 2011, she was given the prestigious UTNE Reader Visionary of the Year award, alongside other global visionaries.
-She joins her alma mater, National College of Natural Medicine (now National University of Natural Medicine), with great enthusiasm as co-chair of the Master of Science in Global Health program, the first global health program offered at a naturopathic medical school.
+She is a writer, social justice activist, artist, singer and dedicated wife and mother of two.
+In 2011, Dr. Parker was given the prestigious UTNE Reader Visionary of the Year award, alongside other global visionaries.